HaktanAlbayrak/note-app/README.md

 # NOTE APP
 In this project, you can review my NOTE project that I made using react redux-toolkit.
-You can download **npm install** packages to the terminal and install the packages, then you can start the project by typing **npm start** in the terminal. this project is the first assignment of the patika.dev redux course.
+You can download **npm install** packages to the terminal, then you can start the project by typing **npm start** in the terminal. this project is the first assignment of the patika.dev redux course.